thomas-tanay/thomas-tanay.github.io/SDST.md

 Solving this game-tree requires good tactical play: moving <em>Right</em> is statistically better for <strong>Black</strong>, but moving <em>Left</em> is the only guaranteed path to victory.

-In the animation, the width of each branch is proportional to the number of agents in the parent node population supporting the move leading to the child node population.
+The width of each branch in the animation is proportional to the number of agents in the parent node population supporting the move leading to the child node population.
-We see that at first, most of the agents are allocated to the exploration of the <em>Right</em> part of the game tree.
+Initially, most of the agents are allocated to the exploration of the <em>Right</em> part of the game tree.
 This lasts until the winning strategy for
 <strong>White</strong> is found (always playing <em>Left</em>) and the agents then shift to the exploration of the <em>Left</em> part of the game tree.
 At the end, the
 winning strategy for <strong>Black</strong> is found (always playing <em>Left</em>).
 The fact that all the agents in the root node population converge to the <em>Left</em> move indicates that <strong>Black</strong> should play <em>Left</em>.